 Western Union establishes the rates (on a daily basis) by which the currency in which money transfer service transaction at originating currency is converted to the payment currency.
 A foreign exchange differential gain arises when the rate set by Western Union at the date of receipt of the cash at the originating currency is different from the rate set on the date of the actual release of the cash under the payment currency.
 Share from foreign exchange differential based on the percentage as agreed with Western Union is recognized when remittance service is rendered and the originating currency is converted to the payment currency.
 The Group concluded that it is acting as an agent on its remittance services with Western Union.
 The Group is providing to Western Union a series of distinct services that are substantially the same and have the same pattern of transfer.
-Accordingly, the revenue on remittance services is recognized at point in time.
+Accordingly, the revenue on remittance services is recognized over time.
+The Group has applied the "right to invoice" practical expedient in measuring the revenue recognized over time.